Joker-KP/jelly-watch-wise/README.md

 ## How to use it?

 ### Prerequisites
-1. Ensure the `Playback Reporting` plugin is installed on your Jellyfin server.
-2. Generate an **API Key** for JellyWatchWise from your Jellyfin admin account.
+1. Generate an **API Key** for JellyWatchWise from your Jellyfin admin account.
+2. Ensure access to aggregated user statistics with either:
+   * having the `Playback Reporting` plugin installed on your Jellyfin server

+     (this is default, no additional configuration needed),

+   * access to your `Jellystat` server

+     (put your host address and API key to the configuration file).

 ### Running with Docker
 The easiest way to get started is by using Docker: